DanGeorge35/DanGeorge35/README.md

 ##  About Me

-Solutions Architect and Senior Software Engineer with **8+ years of experience** I'm a senior software engineer with over 8 years of experience building backend systems, APIs, payment platforms, data pipelines, and cloud-based applications.
+Solutions Architect and Senior Software Engineer with **8+ years of experience** building scalable backend systems, APIs, payment platforms, data pipelines, and cloud-based applications.

-I've led multiple modernisation efforts and multiple integration efforts My stack is C# .NET .NET Core, Node.js and TypeScript on the back end, particularly NestJS and Express.
+My stack is C# .NET .NET Core, Node.js and TypeScript on the back end, particularly NestJS and Express.
 I’ve also worked with Python, with a sound knowledge of AI Engineering.
 I have solid experience with PostgreSQL, MySQL, MongoDB, Redis, AWS, Docker, and distributed-system patterns.
 I'm also big on testing, and I have experience with enterprise unit-scale testing,  integration tests on the back end using xUnit and NUnit and on the front end using Jest and Cypress.